abdul-dev/LLM-Thesis/README.md

-# LLM Thesis: Automated Assignment Question Generation and Evaluation
+# LLM Thesis: Automated Assignment Question Generation and Evaluations Framework

 This repository contains a comprehensive pipeline for generating, improving, and evaluating assignment questions using Large Language Models (LLMs).
 The project demonstrates the complete workflow from raw PDF data extraction to fine-tuned model deployment and evaluation.